 - It's Included:

-- Airfare between Ho Chi Minh City, Siem Reap, and Bangkok
+- Airfare between Ho Chi Minh City and Siem Reap

 - 6 small group activities